Marcus Aurelius On Happiness & Having A Happy Life

 Marcus was clear on two points about happiness in life:

-2. we don’t need money, fame, or possessions to be satisfied.
+2. We don’t need money, fame, or possessions to be satisfied.

 Marcus Aurelius on Happiness-Pin2

 The happiness of your life depends upon the quality of your thoughts, therefore guard accordingly; and take care that you entertain no notions unsuitable to virtue and reasonable nature.
-Now in order to this, you must be wary in your ascent, obedient to the gods, and benevolent to mankind.

 — Conversation of Emperor Marcus Aurelius Antoninus, 3.9, (Apology of Tertullian, page 162)